buraksezer/olric/README.md

 ##### config.WriteTimeout

 Timeout for socket writes.
 If reached, commands will fail with a timeout instead of blocking.
 The default is config.DefaultWriteTimeout

-##### config.KeepAlive

-KeepAlive specifies the interval between keep-alive probes for an active network connection.
-If zero, keep-alive probes are sent with a default value (currently 15 seconds), if supported by the protocol and operating system.
-Network protocols or operating systems that do not support keep-alives ignore this field.
-If negative, keep-alive probes are disabled.

 ## Architecture